tpenumatcha/tpenumatcha/README.md

 ### Hi there 👋

-I'm currently a Computer Science and Statistics student at UNC Chapel Hill
+I'm currently a Computer Science and Statistics student at UNC Chapel Hill.
+I'm passionate about Software Engineering, Data Science, and solving problems through code.
+I have experience in Python, Java, JavaScript, and Machine Learning.
+I'm eager to expand my knowledge in the field of Computer Science.
+Feel Free to reach out!

+### 🔭 I’m currently working on ...
+Improving my knowledge of various data structures and algorithms<br>
+Learning more about software system fundamentals with C/C++

+### 📫 How to reach me: ...
+    Emails: teerthap@hotmail.com or tpenumatcha@unc.edu

 <!--